Browline glasses: 1940s–1960s

-Browline glasses were introduced in 1947 by Jack Rohrbach, then vice-president of Shuron Ltd., an eyeglass company.
+Browline glasses were introduced in 1947 by Jack Rohrbach, then vice president of Shuron Ltd., an eyeglass company.
 The first browlines, sold under the "Ronsir" model name, had interchangeable bridges, eyewires, and "brows," allowing wearers to completely customize the size, fit, and color of their glasses.
 At the time, most frame manufacturers offered a limited number of colors and sizes.
+The Ronsir design was related to the earlier British Supra frame, developed by English optician Neville Chappell before the Second World War.
+Shuron later licensed the concept for the American market.
 The style became popular, and many other companies soon produced their own browline frames.
 Art-Craft Optical produced the "Art-Rim" brand, which offered designs for men ("Clubman") and women ("Leading Lady").

 Throughout the 1960s, six manufacturers dominated the browline market: Shuron, Art-Craft Optical, Victory Optical, American Optical, and Bausch and Lomb (with the Ray-Ban Browline); each company differentiated their frames through unique plaques on the upper corners of the frames, which sometimes also served to cover the rivets attaching the temples to the frame.

 The style continued to rise in popularity throughout the 1950s, with different manufacturers modifying the original browline design.
 Art-Craft and Victory Optical introduced browlines with much lighter aluminum caps instead of plastic brows.
 Shuron began modifying the original browline shape, beginning with the rectangular "Rondon" model, to appeal to individuals of all face shapes.
 For a period in the 1950s, plastic brows designed to emulate wood grains became popular, with Victory Optical offering models that allowed wearers to fit different caps to coordinate with different clothing.
 Ultimately, browline glasses accounted for half of all eyeglasses sold and worn in the 1950s.
 Many famous people from the mid-20th century are pictured wearing browlines, including black liberationist Malcolm X, Kentucky Fried Chicken founder Colonel Sanders, president Lyndon B. Johnson (most notably in his national statement regarding the signing of the 1964 Civil Rights Act), Vince Lombardi, Josemaría Escrivá, Josip Broz Tito (President of Yugoslavia) and others.

 Browlines continued to remain popular through the 1960s, but less so as advances in plastics manufacturing offered even further frame customization via solid plastic eyeglasses, which could now be made in more shapes, sizes, and colors than in the past.
 Those who wished to wear plastic frames but still liked the browline style flocked to "plastic browlines," plastic glasses with transparent lower portions and solid upper portions, which became a major frame style of the 1960s.